 Keeping Baby Safe

 Preparing homemade baby food requires extra care to keep baby's food safe and to retain the nutrients from fresh foods.
 After you've prepared the food, either serve it or refrigerate it right away.
-Keep homemade baby food in a covered container for one or two days in the refrigerator or three to four months in the freezer with a label and date.
-Small portions are ideal because any food that was served, but not eaten, must be thrown out.
-Bacteria thrive in the mouth, so if a spoon goes into the baby's mouth and then touches the food, that food cannot be saved.
+Keep homemade baby food in a covered container for one or two days in the refrigerator or one to two months in the freezer with a label and date.
+Small portions served in separate dishes are ideal because any food that was served, but not eaten, must be thrown out.
+Bacteria thrive in the mouth, so if a spoon goes into the baby's mouth and then touches the food, that food should not be saved for later.

 It's Fine To Buy Store-Bought Baby Food Too

 Commercial baby foods are nutritious options for feeding baby, too.
-Today's commercial baby foods provide balance and variety with carefully controlled and consistent nutrient content, so don’t worry if you supplement your baby's diet with commercial baby foods.
-Be sure to talk to your baby's health care provider about the foods and potential supplements that are best for your baby.
+Today's commercial baby foods provide balance and variety with carefully controlled and consistent nutrient content, so don’t worry if you supplement your baby's intake with commercial baby foods.
+Be sure to talk to your baby's health care provider about which foods are best for your baby and if any dietary supplements may be recommended.